All Episodes

 We give you a lot of credit for stepping out on this.

-First of all, does anybody know the last time he's been to a football game?
+First off, does anybody know the last time he's been to a football game?

-Okay, with that being said, he tweeted out a three-year-old photo coming out of close games.
+Okay, with that being said, he tweeted out a three-year-old photo to him at a close game.

-So with the information that I have, last time he's been to a cold game's three years ago.
+So, with the information that I have, the last time he's been to a close game was three years ago.

-He knew um our team has had the most players' protests.
+He knew our team has had the most players protests.

-He knew that we were probably gonna do it again.
+He knew that we were probably going to do it again.

-A man with power comes to the game, tweets a couple things out and leaves the game with an attempt to support our efforts.
+And so, this is what systemic oppression looks like: a man with power comes to the game, tweets a couple things out, and leaves the game with an attempt to thwart our efforts.

-This these were guys that felt compelled to continue the protests.
+These were guys that felt compelled to continue to protest.

 I think it is gaining ground.

-In fact, my mom would have went to the Persian Gulf War if she'd not been pregnant with me.
+In fact, my mom would have gone to the Persian Gulf War had she not been pregnant with me.

-Have the utmost respect for the military than the flag.
+I have the utmost respect for the military, the anthem, and the flag.

 It's not a stunt if you're saying that you think it's appropriate that everybody honor the flag, the anthem, and respect those who served under that flag that fought, bled, and died.